dcguim/dcguim.github.io/_posts/2014-07-22-drakma-overview.md

 {% highlight cl %}
 (dom:do-node-list (n (dom:get-elements-by-tag-name (dom:document-element *tree*) "metadataPrefix")) (print(dom:node-value(dom:item(dom:child-nodes n)0))))
 {% endhighlight %}
 Let me brake this piece of code in bite sizes so it all get understandable.
-First I`m doing the dom version of the lisp function do-list which will iterate in the variable i called **n**(nodes).
-The list of nodes I got with the handy function **dom:get-elements-by-tag-name**.
+First I\`m doing the dom-version of the lisp function do-list which will iterate in the variable I called **n**(nodes).
+The list of nodes feed to do-list I got with the handy function **dom:get-elements-by-tag-name**.
 So I`m iterating only in the nodes **<metadataPrefix>**.
-Now come the tricky part.
+Now comes the tricky part.

 "In the DOM, everything is a node.
 Element nodes do not have a text value.

 The text of an element node is stored in a child node.
 This node is called a text node.

-The way to get the text of an element is to get the value of the child node (text node)."
-[DOM Reference](http://www.w3schools.com/dom/dom_nodes_get.asp)
+The way to get the text of an element is to get the value of the child node (text node)."[DOM Reference](http://www.w3schools.com/dom/dom_nodes_get.asp)

 So that is why i need to access the childs of n(**dom:child-nodes**), from those i want the first element(**dom:item**, similar to the CL **elt**) and then I can get the **node-value**.